gborelli89/VisualEFM.jl/README.md

 ### Creating an animation with the extracted frames

 A heatmap gif can be created with the frames extracted.
 Again, the colors actually represent the grayscale.
 Depending on the technique applied, higher values may represent jets or wakes.
-The function `anim_smoke` can be used for that.
+The function `smoke_anim` can be used for that.
 It just presents the data in a nicer manner.
 The required parameters are:

 * `sname`: string with the name of the gif file to be saved
 * `imgs`: array of frames (read with `read_image`)